cpjobling/eg-150-textbook/lti_systems/lti3.md

 #### Solution

 This is an example of how a first-order LCCODE would be solved.
-We provide as an instructional example but will assume that you will be tested on this in other modules.
+We provide this as an instructional example but will assume that you will be tested on this in other modules.

 a) Given that